qmacro/managed-associations-in-cap/guide/README.md

 }
 ```

-This suggests we need to add a new field to the `db/data/bookshop-Books.csv` file.
+This suggests we need to add a new field to the `db/data/bookshop-Books.csv` file, with some corresponding data.

 ## 08 Add the author_ID field to the Books CSV data

 Branch: `08-add-the-author_id-field-to-the-books-csv-data`.

-👉 Open up yet another terminal pane, and use the script `./utils/csvgetdata` to retrieve the Books CSV (from the CSV data files in the [SAP-samples/cloud-cap-samples](https://github.com/SAP-samples/cloud-cap-samples/) repo) like this:
+👉 Open up yet another terminal, and use the script `./utils/csvgetdata` to retrieve the Books CSV (from the CSV data files in the [SAP-samples/cloud-cap-samples](https://github.com/SAP-samples/cloud-cap-samples/) repo) like this:

 ```shell
 ./utils/csvgetdata Books ID,title,author_ID